 B. All information provided by the MCP to ODM that is proprietary shall be held to be confidential by ODM.
 Proprietary information is information which: (a) if made public, would put the MCP at a disadvantage in the market place and trade of which the MCP is a part, and (b) meets the definition of "trade secret" as defined in ORC section 1333.61(D).
 The MCP agrees to expressly indicate by marking the top or bottom of each individual record containing information the MCP deems proprietary, regardless of media type (CD-ROM, Excel file etc.), prior to its release to ODM, unless otherwise specified by ODM.
 Unless otherwise specified by ODM, a record not so expressly indicated by the MCP as proprietary shall not be held confidential and the MCP waives any claim that the record is proprietary.
 Upon request from ODM, the MCP agrees to promptly notify ODM in writing of the nature of the proprietary information including all reasonable evidence regarding the nature of the proprietary information in records submitted to ODM, and specifically identify the proprietary information contained in each individual record.

-ODM will not share or otherwise disclose proprietary information received from the MCP to any third party without the express written authorization of the MCP, except that ODM shall be permitted to share proprietary information with the Auditor of State or contracted entities who need the proprietary information for rate setting or other purposes connected to the administration of the Medicaid program.
+ODM will not share or otherwise disclose proprietary information received from the MCP to any third party without the express written authorization of the MCP, except that ODM shall be permitted to share proprietary information with the Ohio Auditor of State, the Ohio Attorney General, the Ohio Medicaid Fraud Control Unit, or contracted entities who need the proprietary information for rate setting or other purposes connected to the administration of the Medicaid program.
 These contracted entities shall be bound by the same standards of confidentiality that apply to ODM in these situations.
 In addition, ODM is also permitted to disclose proprietary information in response to court orders.
 Prior to disclosure of proprietary information required by court order (unless otherwise ordered by the court), ODM shall reasonably promptly notify the MCP in writing of the order and the proprietary information that would be released.

-When ODM determines that a court order or subpoena requires the disclosure of MCP proprietary information, ODM shall reasonably promptly notify the MCP and shall do so before any disclosure.
+When ODM determines that a court order or subpoena requires the disclosure of MCP proprietary information, ODM shall reasonably promptly notify the MCP and shall do so before any disclosure unless otherwise ordered by the court.
 If the MCP chooses to challenge any order or subpoena requiring disclosure of proprietary information submitted to ODM, or any legal action brought to compel disclosure under ORC 149.43, the MCP agrees to provide for the legal defense of all such proprietary information.
-The MCP shall be responsible for and pay for all legal fees, expert and consulting fees, expenses, and costs related to this challenge against disclosure, regardless of whether those legal fees, expert and consulting fees, expenses, and costs related to the MCP intends to legally defend against disclosure of proprietary information, that failure shall be deemed to be a waiver of the proprietary nature of the information, and a waiver of any right of the MCP to proceed against ODM for violation of this Agreement or of any laws protecting proprietary information.
+The MCP shall be responsible for and pay for all legal fees, expert and consulting fees, expenses, and costs related to this challenge against disclosure, regardless of whether those legal fees, expert and consulting fees, expenses, and costs are incurred by the MCP or by ODM.
+If the MCP fails to promptly notify ODM in writing that the MCP intends to legally defend against disclosure of proprietary information, that failure shall be deemed to be a waiver of the proprietary nature of the information, and a waiver of any right of the MCP to proceed against ODM for violation of this Agreement or of any laws protecting proprietary information.
 Such failure shall also be deemed a waiver of trade secret protection in that the MCP will have failed to make efforts that are reasonable under the circumstances to maintain the information's secrecy.